2024-25 Edition

 https://www.globalstudies.uci.edu

-The Department of Global and International Studies provides a critical interdisciplinary perspective on pressing global issues such as climate change, mass migrations, human rights, global health, food insecurity, rising authoritarianism, regional conflict, and the global political economy.
+The Department of Global and International Studies provides a critical transdisciplinary perspective on pressing global issues such as climate change, mass migrations, human rights, global health, food insecurity, rising authoritarianism, regional conflict, and the global political economy.

 International Studies majors acquire 21st century analytical skills and knowledge that will enable them to understand and contribute to shaping the rapidly evolving global community.
 The degree in International Studies prepares students for graduate study and professional careers in a variety of fields in the national and international job markets such as international affairs and public policy, international law, international organizations, academic research and teaching, and non-governmental work (in human rights, humanitarianism, development and environmental issues).
 The transdisciplinary Global Studies graduate program engages multiple theoretical perspectives and critical methodologies emphasizing the importance of engaging global south scholarship and non-western epistemologies that broaden the base of knowledge production and bring new perspectives to bear on the pressing global issues impacting us all.
-With close mentorship from outstanding faculty, graduate students are prepared to develop sophisticated interdisciplinary research on global issues that are relevant in today's world.
+With close mentorship from outstanding faculty, students are prepared to develop sophisticated interdisciplinary research on global issues that are relevant in today's world.

 Faculty

 Eve Darian-Smith, Ph.D.
-University of Chicago, Department Chair and Professor of Global and International Studies; Anthropology; Criminology, Law and Society; School of Law
+University of Chicago, Department Chair and Distinguished Professor of Global and International Studies; Anthropology; Criminology, Law and Society; School of Law

 Christopher Harris, Ph.D.
 The New School of Social Research, Assistant Professor of Global and International Studies; Culture and Theory